Jmmanin/pixel-poker/readme.md

 A multiplayer Texas Hold 'Em game using pixel graphics

 ## Contents
+- **button.lua**: A file containing a pseudo-class for information and functions related to buttons
 - **gameConstants.lua**: A file containing useful values related to the game (values contained are not actually contants)
 - **main.lua**: The main game file
 - **opponent.lua**: A file containing a pseudo-class for information and functions related to an opponent player